I believe without a doubt that financial planning is the key to having peace of mind about your finances.

 Every client’s situation is different.
 Creating a plan is not a one size fits all endeavor.
 Our first meeting is to take the time to get to know each other and to understand the things that are most important to you.

 I want to know what keeps you up at night.
 Is it worrying about running out of money?
 Are you strapped with debt (credit card, student loan, cars, etc.) and concerned about how to pay it off?
 Are you worried about setting up and managing a budget?
 About how to manage your investments more effectively?
-Are you worried you may not have enough money to retire when you want?
+Are you afraid you may not have enough money to retire when you want?

 We want to clarify and understand all of these things.